Sidney Gambier-Parry: Career

 Gambier-Parry designed the coped tomb of his father, which is positioned in the churchyard east of the chancel of the Church of the Holy Innocents.
 The monument to Thomas Gambier-Parry is Grade II listed.
 The architect also worked on the sanctuary and chancel arch of All Saints' Church on Oakleigh Road North in Friern Barnet, London.
-In 1889 he restored the Church of St Margaret in Bagendon, Gloucestershire, now Grade 1 listed.
+In 1889 he restored the Church of St Margaret in Bagendon, Gloucestershire, now Grade I listed.
 Improvements made to the Grade II* listed Church of St Mary in Bayford, Hertfordshire in 1890 were to his design.
 Gambier-Parry made design changes to the Grade II* listed Church of St James in Quedgeley, Gloucestershire about 1890, and later designed the Quedgeley War Memorial in the churchyard.
 The glass in the chancel east window of Elmore Church in Elmore, Gloucestershire, was dedicated to Sir William Vernon Guise and designed by Gambier-Parry in 1890.
 He also made improvements to Elmore Court in Elmore, Gloucestershire in the late 19th century.
 In 1894 to 1895, he restored and enlarged the Grade II* listed St James' Church in Cranham, Gloucestershire.
 In 1895 he made design changes to St Michael Church in Boulge, Suffolk, on behalf of the Holmes White family.
 Gambier-Parry was also responsible for the late 19th century alabaster-work in the sanctuary of the Lady Chapel of St Mary the Virgin, Bathwick.
 He was the architect of Whitemoor, opposite Amberley Church, in the western part of the parish of Minchinhampton, Gloucestershire.
 In 1908, Gambier-Parry designed the Grade II listed Iveson Manor in Ampney St Peter, Gloucestershire.
 About 1908, the first vicar of the Grade II* listed St Mary the Virgin, Bourne Street in London selected him to replace the reredos of the high altar.
 The architect installed an arch fabricated of dark wood and, above the arch, ornamentation in a sunburst design.
 He also built the organ case and loft for St Mary's Bourne Street, using an English baroque style, with pediments, scrollwork, and finials.
 The Grade II listed Pytte House of Clyst St George, Devon, was renovated and enlarged by Gambier-Parry in 1911.
 In the 1930s, he restored St Michael's Church (pictured) at Duntisbourne Rouse in Gloucestershire, at the same time living in the nearby old rectory.
 The church was Grade I listed in 1958.